Data Protection and Privacy Legislation in Angola

 What are the requirements of data controllers and processors under the Data Protection Law?

-Under Angola’s Data Protection Law, data controllers and processors within the country are required to fulfil the following obligations:
+Under Angola’s Data Protection Law, data controllers and processors within the country are required to fulfill the following obligations:

 - Preventing unauthorized individuals from accessing the systems and facilities that a data controller or processor uses to process personal data.